Serena71/COMP6080-ass1/README.md

 ![](./task2/page_narrow.PNG)

 Please build your page in `task2/index.html`.
 You are welcome to create as many CSS files that you need in the `task2` folder for `index.html` to import.
 When being marked, your tutor will start with `index.html`.

+Note: You do not need to worry about the red underline under "todos".

 #### Assets
 * 11 SVG assets have been provided in the `assets` folder.